Tim Vine: Radio and audiobooks

 BBC Radio 4 airs The Tim Vine Chat Show, where members of the audience are interviewed, having filled in a form before the show if they wish to be considered for selection.
 Vine presented one series of four episodes in July 2016, and a Christmas edition on 26 December 2016.
 A second series of six episodes was broadcast in September and October 2017.
 Additional Festive and Summer specials aired in 2018 and 2019.
-The series and specials are available on BBC Sounds and via audiobook (released April 2020).
-The Tim Vine Christmas Chat Show 2021 was recorded on 30th November at The CryerArts Centre, airing 23 December.
+The Tim Vine Christmas Chat Show 2021 was broadcast on 23 December.

 In 2017, Tim Vine Travels Through Time was broadcast on BBC Radio 2, before moving to BBC One for two televised episodes.

-Vine’s Punslinger audiobook is slightly shorter than the DVD version, as some of the visual jokes are omitted.

 Books

 In 2003, Vine contributed to the Sit-Down Comedy book, but his first book was released in 2010 entitled The Biggest Ever Tim Vine Joke Book containing over 1,000 jokes and puns.
 Then, in 2011, Vine released a second joke book entitled The Not Quite Biggest Ever Tim Vine Joke Book, specifically for children.